Tilek12/42HN-ft_printf/README.md

 ```

 :eight_spoked_asterisk: **Requirements:**
-- Don’t implement the buffer management of the original printf().
+- The buffer management of the original printf() is not implemented.
-- Your function has to handle the following conversions: cspdiuxX%
+- Function handles the following conversions: cspdiuxX%
-- Your function will be compared against the original printf().
+- Function compared against the original printf().
-- You must use the command ar to create your library.\
+- The command ar is used to create your library.\
-  Using the libtool command is forbidden.
+The libtool command is not used.
-- Your libftprintf.a has to be created at the root of your repository
+- libftprintf.a is created at the root of the repository

 :eight_spoked_asterisk: **Conversions:**
 - %c Prints a single character.